Launceston Church Grammar School: History

 The past 50 years have brought further major milestones for the school.
 One was the move to co-education in 1972.
 Although 100 years before, in 1872, two girls Edith Savigny and Mary Archer both attended Grammar for several years.
 In 1899, the enrolment was recorded as 150 boys and one girl – Joyce Wilkinson.
 In 1921, Charlie Irvine, daughter of the Matron, Mrs Irvine, also attended the school.
 In 1983 Grammar amalgamated with the Broadland House Church of England Girls' Grammar School.
-Broadland House itself having a fine heritage and its beginning in the 1840s.
+Broadland House itself beginning in the 1840s.
 Broadland House is honoured with a memorial window in St John's Church.
-This amalgamation, although a shift from Grammar's past heritage as a school for boys, provided a strong foundation for the future chapters of the school's history.
-Since 1983, Broadland has carried on its proud educational tradition as the Broadland Campus – the Junior section of the school.

-The school has a long and proud heritage and has savoured the successes and transcended the difficulties and challenges.
-The vision of the school's founders has proved sound.
-In 1996, the school celebrated its Sesquicentenary, and celebrated its 160th year since foundation in 2006.
-The school also celebrated its 170th year of continuous operation in 2016.

 Headmasters

 Campuses

 The Senior Campus is located in the suburb of Mowbray Heights, Launceston and caters for students in Grades 7 – 12.
 This site includes the School Chapel, Poimena Art Gallery, School Hall, Gymnasium, Boarding House and Swimming Pool.
 The chapel is a popular location for weddings.

 The Junior Campus is located at the old Broadland House site on the corner of Lyttleton Street and Elphin Road, East Launceston.
 The campus was redeveloped in 2010.